nickbrandt/GitLab/doc/user/permissions_stub_first_class_vulnerabilities.md

 ## Project features permissions

-### Wiki and issues
+### Wikis and issues

-Project features like wiki and issues can be hidden from users depending on which visibility level you select on project settings.
+Project features like wikis and issues can be hidden from users depending on the visibility level you select in project settings:

-- Disabled: disabled for everyone
+- **Disabled**: disabled for everyone.
-- Only team members: only team members will see even if your project is public or internal
+- **Only team members**: only team members can view, even if your project is public or internal.
-- Everyone with access: everyone can see depending on your project visibility level
+- **Everyone with access**: everyone can view, depending on your project visibility level.
-- Everyone: enabled for everyone (only available for GitLab Pages)
+- **Everyone**: enabled for everyone (only available for [GitLab Pages](project/pages.md)).

 ### Protected branches